alphagov/govuk-design-system/src/patterns/interruption-pages/index.md

 We’d like to get more input from service teams to help us further improve this pattern.

-See our [‘Interruption card’ discussion on GitHub](https://github.com/alphagov/govuk-design-system-backlog/issues/27) to see areas we're interested in.```
+See our [‘Interruption card’ discussion on GitHub](https://github.com/alphagov/govuk-design-system-backlog/issues/27) to see some of the areas we're interested in learning more about.